B-UMMI/seq_typing/README.md

 __new_allele/__
 Folder with a subfolder named with the reference file name from which the new allele was found.
 The novel allele is stored inside a file named with the selected type.
 The header of the sequence will contain the sample name (the default is "sample").
+In the case of using extra/flanking sequences to the target sequence, if the full length of such extra/flanking sequences could be retreived, a new file ending with "_.extra_seq.fasta_" will be created.

 Example:
 ```